supercoderz/pyflightdata/README.md

     from pyflightdata import FlightData
     api=FlightData()

+In case you want to use your flightradar24 user ID, then you can pass in the credentials to FlightData

+    api=FlightData(user_email,password)

+    api.login(user_email,password)

+    api.logout()

+Using your credentials will allow you to get more data as per your plan with flighradar24

 Usage is very simple.
 To get the list of all countries with airports use ``get_countries``

     api.get_countries()